Flying your drone safely and legally

 follow the rules in the Canadian Aviation Regulations:

-- respect the Criminal Code, your provincial Trespass Act, as well as all applicable municipal, provincial, and territorial laws that apply
+- respect the Criminal Code, your provincial Trespass Act, and all municipal, provincial and territorial laws that apply

-Transport Canada inspectors investigate reports of unsafe and illegal drone use.
-We may involve local police if other laws (e.g., the Criminal Code and privacy laws) have been broken.
+Transport Canada inspectors investigate reports of unsafe and illegal drone use and may involve local police if other laws (for example, the Criminal Code and privacy laws) have been broken.

-You could face serious consequences – including up to $25,000 in fines and/or jail time – if you:
+You could face serious penalties, including up to $25,000 in fines and/or jail time, if you:

 - put aircraft at risk